TaurVil/VilgalysFogel_Amboseli_admixture/05_selection-vs-introgression/README.md

 #### For each window size, get mean ancestry and genomic features

 We will do this in two parts.
-First we'll calculate each feature for non-overlapping 25kb windows, which we will then scale to larger window sizes in the second part.
+First we'll calculate each feature for non-overlapping 25kb windows, then we will combine these smaller windows into larger ones for later analyses.
 This is done to minimize the amount of computational time calculating each feature, while maintaining the flexibility to scale to larger window sizes.

 ```console
 ## get non-overlapping 25 kb windows across the genome, and genomic features for them.
 We'll scale these smaller windows up to our larger sizes for analyses in each window size.